-In January 2007, the five regional fisheries management organizations (RFMOs) responsible for tunas and tuna-like species held their first joint meeting at Kobe, Japan.
+In January 2007, the five regional fisheries management organizations (RFMOs) responsible for tunas and tuna-like species1 held their first joint meeting in Kobe, Japan.
 Attached to this document are the Meeting Report (Annex A) and the Course of Actions for RFMOs agreed by the Meeting (Annex B).
-It was agreed that members shall commence implementing the measures foreseen in the Course of Actions at the 2007 annual meeting of each Commission as a matter of priority, consistent with the respective convention.